Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

 ### 4.1.2 Inputs and Outputs
 Entity creation and deletion, the ability to change the parent/child of a certain entity.
 Entity ID getters, transform conversion functions (Local -> World space and vice versa).
 Entity queries (entity count, entity views).
 Furthermore the scene implements update and render methods for updating and rendering the entire scene (note that the render method will probably be moved to a separate scene renderer class in the future).
 ### 4.1.3 Function Specification
 Most of the methods are wrappers for the respective entt functions.
+Currently available components:
+- FLIPSimulationComponent
+- SPHSimulationComponent
+- IDComponent
+- MaterialComponent
+- MeshComponent
+- TagComponent
+- TransformComponent
+- RelationshipComponent

+Every component implements a cereal serialization function that is used to save and load the specific component.
 <!--EVENTS-->
 ## 4.2 Event System
 ### 4.2.1 Description and Importance